delvinso/delvinso.github.io/content/authors/admin/_index.md

 I previously worked as a Bioinformatician and Data Scientist at the Centre for Computational Medicine at The Hospital for Sick Children.
 There, I consulted and performed data analysis on various research projects for researchers and clinical scientists, leading to several published articles as well as contributed to back-end software development.

-With several years of experience working with data, I have developed a passion for collecting transforming, and delivering data with the goal of ensuring data is a valuable asset for decision makers to enable insights and drive innovation.
+With several years of experience working with data, I have developed a passion for collecting, transforming, and delivering information in ways that empower decision makers, foster insights, and drive innovation.